frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 export -f subsample

 find . -name "NG-7070_*.fastq.gz" -type f -exec bash -c 'subsample "$0"' {} \;
 ```

+Subsampling is useful when you are developping and testing a new
+pipeline.
+The dataset is smaller but remains realistic, allowing for a
+faster developement cycle.
+With `vsearch`, you can also subsample down
+to a particular number of reads.

-This is a very powerful and robust way to find and subsample all fastq
+Combining `vsearch` with the command `find` offers a very powerful and
+robust way to find and subsample all fastq files (it will find every
-files (it will find every file, including files in sub-folders).
-You
-might be more familiar with a loop-based approach:
+file, including files in sub-folders).
+You might find a loop-based
+approach easier to read:

 ```shell
 for FASTQ in "NG-7070_*.fastq.gz" ; do